Flamesilk/aspen-monitor/README.md

 Note that if anthor person is using this bot, the corresponding chat ID needs to be added.
 The `AUTHORIZED_CHAT_IDS` can be a comma separated list.

 Remmember to re-deploy after you have modified the environment variables.

-## Support
-For issues or feature requests, please open an issue in this repository.